Rationale

 At Key Stage 1 pupils develop knowledge about the world, the United Kingdom and their locality.
 They begin to understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.
 Local walks around our community are often used to help children understand their locality and its place within its wider geographical location.

 At the Bridges Federation we feel that all of the children are entitled to experience the range of arts both as part of and in addition to, the creative curriculum we provide.
 Each year we enjoy a creative arts themed week which includes ‘International Evening’ that enables us to celebrate the rich, cultural and artistic pools we have at both schools.
-Through the arts (art, design, music, drama and dance), we believe that our pupils will be given the opportunity to hone their skills of creativity and imagination.
+Through the arts we believe that our pupils will be given the opportunity to hone their skills of creativity and imagination.
 We feel that it offers an alternative context for learning through active involvement, visual, tactile and sensory experiences which give a unique way of understanding and responding to the world.
 It will also allow the children to make valuable judgements and aesthetic decisions, as well as develop their interpersonal skills and support them to engage with their surrounding environment.
 The arts provide opportunities to challenge, inspire and create a sense of identity through self-expression.

 Aims and Objectives